ohmori7/kcn/README.md

 	jansson:
 		jansson-2.5 obtained from http://www.digip.org/jansson/
-		jansson-2.4 seems to be imported to pkgsrc/textproc/jansson on 2013/7/13, and it may works but has not been tested yet.
+		jansson-2.4 seems to be imported to pkgsrc/textproc/jansson on 2013/7/13, and it may work but has not been tested yet.

 CentOS 6.4 (x86_64)
-	pkg-config:
+	pkg-config (pkgconfig):
-		installed by default as a base tool (0.23)
+		installed by default as a base tool (0.23) curl (libcurl):
-	curl:
 		installed by default (7.19.7-37.el6_4 or later)
 	jansson:
 		jansson-2.5 obtained from http://www.digip.org/jansson/